hpcoloma/itat/README.md

    - Inventory Tracking: Provide real-time visibility into the current inventory of IT assets, including details such as asset type, quantity, location, status, and ownership.
    - Assignment and Allocation: Enable users to assign assets to staff members or departments, track asset allocations, and monitor usage patterns.
    - Check-in and Check-out: Support check-in and check-out processes for assets, allowing users to track the movement of assets within the organization.
-   - Reporting and Analytics: Generate reports and analytics dashboards to analyze asset utilization, identify trends, and make data-driven decisions.

 ## Design
 ### Wireframe